aJimenez19037/my-coe332-hws/homework05/README.md

   }
 }
 ```
 The second route (/epochs) will result in a list of epochs being returned.
 Within this output you will see the epoch as well as its index value.
+The index value lets us see how many epochs there are in the dataset, as well as it allows use to see that our queries are working correctly.
 The end of your output will look like:
 ```
   {
     "2023-070T11:44:00.000Z": 5656